Nikhila12345678/Sorting-Visualizer/README.md

 # Sorting Visualizer

-A simple web app that visually demonstrates how different sorting algorithms work by animating the sorting process.
+A simple web page that visually demonstrates how different sorting algorithms work by animating the sorting process.

 ## Features